-This activity has been approved for the American Board of Anesthesiology's® (ABA) requirements for Part II: Lifelong Learning and Self-Assessment of the American Board of Anesthesiology's (ABA) redesigned Maintenance of Certification in Anesthesiology Program® (MOCA®), known as MOCA 2.0®.
-Please consult the ABA website, www.theABA. org, for a list of all MOCA 2.0 requirements.
-Maintenance of Certification in Anesthesiology Program® and MOCA® are registered certification marks of the American Board of Anesthesiology®.
-MOCA 2.0® is a trademark of the American Board of Anesthesiology®.
+This activity has been approved for the American Board of Anesthesiology's[®] (ABA) requirements for Part II: Lifelong Learning and Self-Assessment of the American Board of Anesthesiology's (ABA) redesigned Maintenance of Certification in Anesthesiology Program[®] (MOCA[®]), known as MOCA 2.0[®].
+Please consult the ABA website, www.theABA.org, for a list of all MOCA 2.0 requirements.
+Maintenance of Certification in Anesthesiology Program[®] and MOCA[®] are registered certification marks of the American Board of Anesthesiology[®].
+MOCA 2.0[®] is a trademark of the American Board of Anesthesiology[®].

-Successful completion of this CME activity, which includes participation in the activity with individual assessments of the participant and feedback to the participant, enables the participant to earn 1 MOC point in the American Board of

-Pediatrics' (ABP) Maintenance of Certification (MOC) program.
+Successful completion of this CME activity, which includes participation in the activity with individual assessments of the participant and feedback to the participant, enables the participant to earn 1 MOC point in the American Board of Pediatrics' (ABP) Maintenance of Certification (MOC) program.
 It is the CME activity provider's responsibility to submit participant completion information to ACCME for the purpose of granting ABP MOC credit.
+This activity has been designated for 1 Lifelong Learning (Part II) credit for the American Board of Pathology Continuing Certification Program.